"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 He cut her off, saying, "You saw him?
 You hid it?"

 She was startled.
-She hadn't been open, and the secrecy had been self-serving.
-Owen was right, but she wasn't willing to admit it, not to him.
+She hadn't been open, because she hadn't mentioned the visit, and her secrecy had been self-serving.
+Owen was right, but she wasn't going to admit it, not to him.
 He'd only said it to score a point off her.
 "I don't need your permission.
 He's my friend."

 "You hid it.
 What else are you doing with him?"